pattonsgirl/CEG3120/Projects/Project0/README.md

 Entries that are currently crossed out we will get to later in the course.
 You are welcome to revisit this guide and add details to it.

+Your repository must demonstrate usage of each of the below.
+For example, I can go to your repository and see an additional branch besides "main"

 ## Command line git

 - status